jdent02/the_blog/content/post/2019-05-02-welcome-to-this-blogging-thing.md

 ---
-title: "So You Think You Can Blog About Rendering?"
+title: So You Think You Can Blog About Rendering?
 date: 2019-05-02
-draft: false
 categories:
 - General
-coverImage: /images/runner-track-starting-foot.jpg
+coverImage: "/images/runner-track-starting-foot.jpg"
 coverSize: partial
 thumbnailImagePosition: right
 comments: false